 Responsive images are landing soon and many organizations are looking for ways to resize images.
-Thankfully, there are a number of startups, established companies, and open source solutions for image resizing.
+Thankfully, there are a number of startups, established companies, and open source solutions for image optimization.

-I’ve pulled together a spreadsheet of the image resizing services to make it easy for people to explore their options.
+I’ve pulled together a spreadsheet of the image optimization services to make it easy for people to explore their options.

 I focused on services and software that provided a level of abstraction (e.g., you can ask for image resizing via a URL) or were specifically focused on responsive images.